moneyhub/navy/docs/cli-examples.md

+---
+title: Example usage
+---

-Example day to day uses of the Navy CLI
+Example day to day usage of the Navy CLI
 ====================

 ## Viewing the status of all my services and Navies